leoforfree/cz-customizable/README.md

 Here are the options you can set in your `.cz-config.js`:

-* scopes: {Array of Strings}: Specify the scopes for your particular project.
+* **scopes**: {Array of Strings}: Specify the scopes for your particular project.
 Eg.: for some banking system: ["acccounts", "payments"].
 For another travelling application: ["bookings", "search", "profile"]
-* scopeOverrides: {Object where key contains a Array of String}: Use this when you want to override scopes for a specific commit type.
+* **scopeOverrides**: {Object where key contains a Array of String}: Use this when you want to override scopes for a specific commit type.
 Example bellow specify scopes when type is `fix`:
   ```
   scopeOverrides: {
     fix: [